emmiegit/qotd/README.md

           List all options and what they do.

    --version
-          Print the version and some basic license information and quit.
+          Print the version and some basic license information.
 ```

 ### FAQ